reefland/ansible-k3s-argocd-renovate/docs/rsyslog-settings.md

 ## Important Notes

 * `rsyslog` will be configured so that all cluster members will send system logs to a centralized cluster member.
-* The central logging server is specified by variable `rsyslog_server: "testlinux01.example.com"` which has the Fully Qualified Domain Name (FQDN) of the central logging server.
+* The central logging server will be the 1st server defined in the inventory group `k3s_control`.
-* When Ansible detects it is being run host matching the name in `rsyslog_server:` it will configure it to be the central logging host
+  * When Ansible detects it is being run on this host it will configure it to be the central logging host.
 * All other hosts will be configured as logging clients.

 NOTE: Don't change which member is the centralized logging server name once deployed.
 It can create logging loops and other weird side effects.